-- 138. Defendants' continuous unreasonable, unwarranted, and/or unlawful acts and persistent neglect of required duties towards the Greenwood neighborhood and community laid the fertile ground for the effects of the nuisance created by the Defendants to not only be experienced in the Greenwood community, but to follow Black Tulsans who were displaced by acts of the Defendants to North Tulsa.
+- 106. Defendants' continuous unreasonable, unwarranted, and/or unlawful acts and persistent neglect of required duties towards the Greenwood neighborhood and community laid the fertile ground for the effects of the nuisance created by the Defendants to not only be experienced in the Greenwood community, but to follow Black Tulsans, including Plaintiffs, who were displaced by acts of the Defendants to North Tulsa.
 Those unreasonable, unwarranted, and/or unlawful acts and persistent neglect of governmental duties include: - a.
-The continuous dispossession and taking of land owned by Greenwood residents, thus reducing the original 40-block Black-owned and controlled Greenwood community to the half-block that exists today;45 - The ongoing refusal to sell or make land previously owned by Greenwood residents available for acquisition by Greenwood residents or Black developers; - c.
-Purposefully neglecting and blighting the Greenwood and North Tulsa neighborhoods and community and causing a steady decline of the Greenwood and North Tulsa property values; - d.
-Causing and maintaining the fragmentation of the Greenwood and North Tulsa neighborhood and community by placement of a highway that physically divided it, and the destruction of a base of professionals and entrepreneurs who lived and worked in Greenwood and North Tulsa; - e.
-Purposefully concentrating large, dense, low-income housing projects into tight, compact areas of North Tulsa and forcing Greenwood residents to move into the same, thereby creating ghetto-like conditions;
+The continuous dispossession and taking of land owned by Greenwood residents, thus reducing the original 40-block Black-owned and controlled Greenwood community to the half-block that exists today;42 - b.
+The ongoing refusal to sell or make land previously owned by Greenwood residents available for acquisition by Greenwood residents or Black developers; - c.
+Purposefully blighting the Greenwood neighborhood and community and causing a steady decline of the Greenwood and North Tulsa property values; - d.
+Causing and maintaining the fragmentation of the Greenwood neighborhood and community. - 107.
+An August 1977 report by the Oklahoma Advisory Committee to the U.S. Commission on Civil Rights describing North Tulsa, which includes the Greenwood District, found that, as a result of the Massacre, the Tulsa "Black population is concentrated mainly in the northern part of the city [Tulsa]...this is the result of residential and economic segregation that arose after the 1921 race riot.
+At the present time, this section of Tulsa is experiencing a decline in property values, an increase in housing abandonment, and loss of business...increasingly the...northern sections of the city are being forsaken.
+Conversely, the southeastern part of Tulsa has prospered and is experiencing a tremendous growth in housing... during the 1960s about 85 percent of the estimated 31,000 new housing units built in Tulsa were located in the southeast section."43